nklayman/vue-cli-plugin-electron-builder/README.md

 As per Electron Webpack's documentation, they can be applied:

 > Configurations can be applied in `package.json` at `electronWebpack` or in a separate `electron-webpack.(json|json5|yml)`.

+#### Adding TypeScript Support:

+When you invoke/add vue-cli-plugin-electron-builder, it will ask you if you use TypeScript and configure accordingly.
+However, if you answered no and decide to add TypeScript later on, you must install electron-webpack-ts: `yarn add electron-webpack-ts --dev` (or with NPM: `npm install --save-dev electron-webpack-ts`).